salehsargolzaee/DCGAN-for-face-generation/README.md

 This is a zip file that you'll need to extract in the home directory of this notebook for further loading and processing.
 After extracting the data, you should be left with a directory of data `processed_celeba_small/`

-#### Network Architecture
+### Network Architecture

-The architecture used for the generator and the discriminator was inspired by the the [original DCGAN paper](https://arxiv.org/pdf/1511.06434.pdf):
+The architecture used for the generator and the discriminator was inspired by the [original DCGAN paper](https://arxiv.org/pdf/1511.06434.pdf):

 <img src="assets/Generator.png" alt="Network-architecture" width="620"/>